NicoHood/HID/Readme.md

 ============

 **Do not name your sketch HID.ino, this wont work!**

+**Do not use HID in interrupts because it uses the Serial.
+Your Arduino can crash!**

 **If you get a checksum error after uploading please message me and send me the whole project.**
 Same if your Arduino crashes and dont want to upload sketches anymore (Replug usb fixes this).